13.40 Approval of Adoption Assistance

 6. Upon approval by the SRA or designee, the DPP-1258 Adoption Assistance Agreement/DPP-1258D, the DPP-1258C Adoption Assistance Agreement for Extraordinary Medical Expenses, and the DPP-1258A Adoption Assistance Agreement Non-Reoccurring Adoption Expenses are signed by all parties and copies are distributed to the adoptive family, CBW, and CHFSAdptionsubsidy@ky.gov

 7. Pre-adoptive assistance begins on the effective date of the Adoption Assistance Agreement contracts and the DPP-195 Adoptive Placement Agreement form, though the dates of the approval signatures may vary from the effective date.
-The effective date must be either the 1st or the 15th of the month.
+The effective date must be either the first (1st) or the fifteenth (15th) of the month.

 8. The R&C worker reviews the information and forwards the bill and finalization documentation, along with a copy of the DPP-1258A Adoption Assistance Agreement Non-Recurring Adoption Expenses to the Division of Administration and Financial Management (DAFM), in central office for payment.
 7